Techtonica/curriculum/projects/blog-app/README.md

 - A click option to see the individual detail page
 - Add at least one test to your components

-### Incorporating AI
+### ✨ Incorporating AI ✨
-Choose a way to incorporate AI into your project by implementing one of following features (note the examples are provided as a guide, you can certainly do another AI feature):
+Choose a way to incorporate AI into your project by implementing one of below features (note the examples are provided as a guide, you can certainly do another AI feature).
+Be intentional about researching each of the resources provided to you.
+Spend a day or two pseudocoding your application along with your AI feature before implementation.

 **[OpenAI](https://platform.openai.com/docs/api-reference/introduction)**
 - Text Summarization Feature: summarize long blog posts into shorter, digestible versions by adding an AI-powered text summarization feature